aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 // Increase the buffer interval and size to 5 minutes and 3 MiB, respectively import * as cdk from '@aws-cdk/core';

-const s3Destination = new destinations.S3({
+const s3Destination = new destinations.S3(bucket, {
   bufferingInterval: cdk.Duration.minutes(5),
   bufferingSize: cdk.Size.mebibytes(8),
-  bucket: bucket,
 });
 new DeliveryStream(this, 'Delivery Stream', {
   destination: destination,